 - Are addressed as another customer

 - See that no operator was available to take up their chat

 And as a business owner, you wouldn’t like to face such troubles yourself.

 But imagine, your operators are dealing with multiple customers at the same time - every day.
-And, unfortunately, these are some of their biggest roadblocks when trying to manage so many chats in one go.
+And, unfortunately, these are some of their biggest roadblocks when managing many chats in one go.

 1. Confusing Customer Pain-points

-Well, this one tops my list of problems that an operator can encounter when handling multiple clients via live chat.
+Well, this one tops the list of problems an operator can encounter while handling multiple clients via live chat.

 - Receive instant response